The Elements In The Periodic Table Are Arranged By

 Main Subheading

 The elements in the periodic table are arranged by increasing atomic number.
-This fundamental principle, which seems simple on the surface, unlocks a wealth of information about the properties and behavior of each element.
+Still, this fundamental principle, which seems simple on the surface, unlocks a wealth of information about the properties and behavior of each element.
 The arrangement reflects the underlying electronic structure of atoms, leading to recurring patterns in their chemical behavior, making it possible to predict how elements will interact with each other to form compounds.

 Comprehensive Overview